sully7077/house-price-prediction-pyspark/README.md

 # House Price Prediction Using PySpark

 This project aims to predict U.S. house prices using Zillow’s Home Value Index (ZHVI) dataset.
 It demonstrates the full data science workflow — from preprocessing and exploratory analysis to machine learning model building — all done at scale with PySpark.
+It was developed for DSCI 632 at Drexel University.

 ## Files Included